 Previously named responsible persons may face additional costs to meet new requirements not included in the 2006 Umpqua Basin WQMP.
 Newly named responsible persons may incur costs for developing implementation plans, carrying out management strategies, conducting monitoring, reporting on progress, and completing required periodic reviews.

 This fiscal and economic impact statement does not quantify the costs of ongoing water quality impairments or the potential economic and ecological benefits of improving water quality and achieving beneficial uses.
 The rule requires responsible persons to implement the WQMP, which helps achieve TMDL allocations and attain water quality standards.
 Water pollution can harm communities throughout the Basin and downstream, including commercial, recreational, and subsistence fishing communities.
-It can also impose economic and ecological costs, such as impacts on fish populations, recreational opportunities, and water treatment.
+It can also impose economic and ecological costs, such as impacts on fish populations, recreational opportunities, Tribal cultural lifeways, and water treatment.
 These externalized costs may disproportionately affect Indigenous, rural, minority, and low-income communities in Oregon.

 Some entities may qualify for technical or financial assistance through state or federal programs.